BRONZE FINDS PAGE

 A nice shoe or knee buckle, 1680 to 1720.

-Lady of sorrows 18th century Roman revival copper pendant.
+Lady of sorrows 18th Century Roman revival copper pendant.

-1586 Hans Krauwincel II Rose orb Jetton.
-One of the most common types amongst Jetton finds.
+1586 Hans Krauwincel II Rose Orb Jetton.
+One of the most common types amongst jetton finds.

 My first coin weight!
 Bust of James I 1603 – 1625, crown mark and inscription XXII s for a value of 22 Shillings, 1 gold Unite.